-Our master of urban and regional planning (MURP) degree is a rigorous program that focuses on effective urban development in the public interest and leads to professional certification by the American Institute of Certified Planners (since 2004, nearly 90% of our graduates taking the AICP Exam passed, well above the 75% average of all accredited programs).
+Our master of urban and regional planning (MURP) degree is a rigorous program that focuses on effective urban development in the public interest.
+The degree is fully accredited by the Planning Accreditation Board.
 Our program emphasizes four program values, which are woven throughout the master’s curriculum.
 These values include a focus on physical planning, emphasis on a holistic approach, a multicultural perspective, and a tradition of hands-on education.

 800-382-8540 and 765-289-1241